jonnywintech/my_data/Linux/vim-commands.md

-search and replace	:%s/old/new jump to start ofline	0 jump to end of line 	$

-for all command and help :h

-execute terminal command    :term
+search and replace	:%s/old/new jump to start ofline	0 jump to end of line 	$ for all command and help :h execute terminal command    :term create new file :e search for file `space`sf jump to end of file and write shift + A jump to begining of file and write shift + I